Silver Star Resources

 Silver Star’s new geological deposit models and recent metallurgical test work have revealed several promising drill targets within the underexplored Texas District, which may represent extensions of known mineralisation.

-Discovery and Early Years
+Discovery and

 The discovery of silver in Queensland dates back to the late 19th century.
-The Silver Star Mine, located near the town of Texas, Queensland, and the Silver Spur Mine, situated nearby, were among the most notable silver mining operations in the area.
+Texas Silver Mine, located near the town of Texas, Queensland, and the Silver Spur Mine, situated nearby, were among the most notable silver mining operations in the area.
 Prospectors, driven by the allure of precious metals, ventured into the region, leading to the discovery of rich silver veins.
+The Texas Silver Mine was discovered in the 1890s, marking the beginning of a silver rush that attracted miners and investors from across Australia and beyond.
+The Silver Spur Mine followed shortly after, further contributing to the burgeoning silver mining industry in Queensland.

-Development and Peak Production
+Development and

-The development of the Silver Star Mine and the Silver Spur Mine was rapid, with the construction of infrastructure to support large-scale mining operations.
+The development of the Texas Silver Mine and the Silver Spur Mine was rapid, with the construction of infrastructure to support large-scale mining operations.
 These mines were equipped with advanced mining technology of the time, including steam-powered drills and ore crushers, which significantly increased production capacity.

 Developments Over the Last 50 Years

-In the 1970s and 1980s, there were several efforts to revive the Silver Star Mine and the Silver Spur Mine.
+In the 1970s and 1980s, there were several efforts to revive the Texas Silver Mine and the Silver Spur Mine.
 Advances in mining technology and improved economic conditions led to renewed interest in these historic sites.
 Exploration companies conducted extensive geological surveys to identify further silver deposits and assess the feasibility of restarting operations but the silver price continued to lag and the cost to extract the resources outweighed the commercial viability.

 Future Prospects

-The Silver Star Mine is currently in care and maintenance and can be shovel-ready in a very short period of time.
-With all the relevant approvals to start operations in the very near future, are poised for an exciting resurgence.
-With the rising prices of silver and advancements in mining technology, the potential for future exploration and development is significant.Today, the increasing value of silver due to the massive growth of solar and cutting-edge technology, is driving renewed interest in these historic sites.
+Today, the increasing value of silver due to the massive growth of solar and cutting-edge technology, is driving renewed interest in these historic sites.
 Advanced mining technology promises more efficient and cost-effective extraction processes, making it feasible to access previously uneconomical deposits.
-This renewed interest, driven by favourable market conditions and technological advancements, positions the Silver Star Mine and the Silver Spur Mine for a robust comeback, contributing significantly to the economic prosperity of the region.Innovative mining techniques and improved extraction methods have proven successful in reprocessing tailings and low-grade ore from previous operations.
-Blending these with existing in-ground ore resources offers a substantial opportunity to increase production and recovery rates.The future prospects for these mines are indeed promising, heralding a new era of growth and development in Queensland's rich mining history.
+This renewed interest, driven by favourable market conditions and technological advancements, positions the Texas Silver and the Silver Spur mines for a robust comeback, contributing significantly to the economic prosperity of the region.